BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Canvassing includes all activities with the goal of attracting potential manufacturing partners and making contact with them, either by visiting them or having them visit you.
 In the first approach that you make, the canvassing tools include a standard introductory letter, a product/description file and a non-disclosure agreement, which we will define later.

 Sales begin once this initial contact is established.
-Strictly speaking, there is no sale until you are in front of a potential industrial partner, whom you are trying to convince to purchase the intellectual property or new product.
+Strictly speaking, there is no sale until you are in front of a potential industrial partner, whom you are trying to persuade to purchase the intellectual property or new product.

 As explained in the introduction, the greatest difficulty at this level is knowing exactly what is being sold.
 Indeed, we are selling neither a manufactured good, nor a provision of a service, and not even research.
 Rather, we are selling intellectual property.
 So the pre-development of the product stands out as a collection of information that partly defines the intellectual property.